ddsky/spoonacular-api-clients/javascript/docs/MiscApi.md

 let apiInstance = new SpoonacularApi.MiscApi();
 let query = tell; // String | A (partial) query from the user.
 The endpoint will return if it matches topics it can talk about. let opts = {
-  '_number': 5 // Number | The number of suggestions to return (between 1 and 25).
+  'number': 5 // Number | The number of suggestions to return (between 1 and 25).
 };
 apiInstance.getConversationSuggests(query, opts, (error, data, response) => {
   if (error) {